PrimrCo/primr-slack-assistant/README.md

 # Primr Slack Assistant

-An AI-powered Slack assistant that can answer questions about your company documents using Retrieval-Augmented Generation (RAG).
+A conversational AI assistant that integrates with Slack to answer questions about your company documentation using retrieval-augmented generation (RAG).

 ## Features